DRUG INTERACTIONS

 • High — use only under medical supervision.

-• Moderate — be aware and monitor for side effects.
+• Moderate — be aware and monitor symptoms.

 • Low — minimal risk, but worth noting.

-Each interaction includes a description and management advice so you know what to do — not just that a problem exists.
+Each interaction includes a description and advice on what to do, so you know the next step — not just that a problem exists.

 Why Automatic Checking Beats Manual Lookups